Dry Ginger Powder Recipe | Adrak Powder

 Instructions

-• Begin with 500 gm of fresh ginger.
-Break them at their joints, remove any mud, and give them a thorough wash.
+• Take 500 gm of fresh ginger.
+Break them at their joints and remove the mud.
+Wash all the pieces thoroughly.

-• Grate each piece of ginger individually with care.
-Spread the gratings evenly on a plate as you continue.
+• Grate all the pieces of ginger individually and carefully.
+Spread them evenly on a plate as you continue grating them.

-• Now, use a chopper.
-Put small portions of ginger pieces in it.
+• Now, take a chopper.
+Put small portions of the ginger pieces in it.

-• Spread the chopped ginger on a plate and let it sun-dry for about two days.
+• Now, spread the chopped ginger on a plate and put it under the sun for about two days to dry the ginger nicely.

-• Grind the dry ginger pieces into a fine powder.
+• Grind the dry ginger pieces to a fine powder.

-• Pour the ground ginger from the grinder into the strainer.
+• Pour the ground ginger from the grinder to the strainer.

-• Use a spoon to strain the powder, separating the coarser grains to get a finer powder.
+• Use a spoon to strain the powder and to separate the coarser grains from it and get a finer powder.

-• If you're okay with a coarser powder, skip the last three steps and transfer it from the grinder to a plate.
-Your homemade dry ginger powder is now ready for a variety of dishes.
-Enjoy!
+• If you are okay with the coarser powder, like me, you can skip the last three steps and transfer it from the grinder to a plate.
+Your homemade dry ginger powder is eventually ready to be used in a wide variety of dishes.

 Subscribe to My YouTube Channel Mitar Cooking!